 The German linguist Uwe Pörksen in his 1988 Plastikwörter: Die Sprache einer internationalen Diktatur (literal translation into English: Plastic words: The language of an international dictatorship) describes the emergence and steady expansion during the latter half of the 20th century of selected words that are incredibly malleable yet empty when it comes to their actual meaning.
 Plastic words have surreptitiously seeped into our everyday language and dictate how we think.

-One plastic word, democracy is a form of government involving events called “elections”, which claim to reflect the will of the citizens but are votes to choose the least worst between dark triads.
-In almost all western countries this plastic term is in reality a kakistocracy or plutocracy.
+One plastic word, democracy, is a form of government involving events called “elections”, which claim to reflect the will of the citizens but are votes to choose the least worst between dark triads.
+In almost all western countries this democracy plastic term is in reality a kakistocracy or plutocracy.

 For further reading: